aquasecurity/kube-hunter/src/README.md

     def execute(self):
         pass
 ~~~
-Kube Hunter's core module triggers your Hunter when the event you have subscribed it to occurs.
+Kube-hunter's core module triggers your Hunter when the event you have subscribed it to occurs.
 in this example, we subscribe the Hunter, `KubeDashboardDiscovery`, to an `OpenPortEvent`, with a predicate that checks the open port (of the event) is 30000.
 `Convention:` The first line of the comment describing the hunter is the visible name, the other lines are the explanation.

 ##### ActiveHunter
-An ActiveHunter will be subscribed to events (and therefore operate) only if KubeHunter is running in active scanning mode.
+An ActiveHunter will be subscribed to events (and therefore operate) only if kube-hunter is running in active scanning mode.
 Implementing an Active Hunter is the same as implementing a regular Hunter, you just need to inherit from `ActiveHunter`
 Example:
 ```python